 What is your education and expertise?

-My degree focused in Photography and Audiovisual Arts, allowing me the opportunity to experiment with different forms of visual arts whilst specialising in advertising photography and image editing.
-I have also achieved a Digital Photography course certificate from the University of Harvard and expecting a Design and Digital Media MSc from the University of Edinburgh.
+Currently, I'm studying MSc Design and Digital Media at the University of Edinburgh where I work with 3D, Visual Effects, UI/UX and Video Games.
+I also have achieved a 1:1 (Hons) BA focused on Photography and Audiovisual Arts, where I had the opportunity to experiment with different forms of visual and digital art, whilst specialising in advertising photography and image editing.
+I have also achieved a Digital Photography certificate from the University of Harvard.

-I started using Adobe at a young age, now I am one of the very few Adobe Certified Instructors and Experts within Scotland and the only one certified to teach all of the Adobe Creative Suite.
+I started using Adobe at a young age, now I am one of the very few Adobe Certified Instructors and Experts within the UK.
 Because of my comprehensive knowledge of the Adobe software and digital media theory, I received a series of certifications from Adobe, such as Educator Specialist in Visual and Video Design, Digital Imaging and Digital Creativity Expert for classrooms, Expert in Digital Media and Creativity Training and Adobe Education Trainer, accrediting me to train other educators.

 Why did you choose to teach and what is your greatest satisfaction as a tutor?